ska-telescope/lmc-base-classes/README.md

 If you want file and syslog targets, you could do something like:
 `proxy.loggingTargets = ["file::/tmp/my.log", "syslog::udp://server.domain:514"]`.

 **Note:**  There is a limit of 4 additional handlers.
-That the maximum length of the spectrum attribute.
+That is the maximum length of the spectrum attribute.
 We could change this if there is a reasonable use case for it.